camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/multi-namespace-deployment.md

 done
 ```

-Finally, in the management values file `camunda-main.yaml` add the following section:
+In the management values file `camunda-main.yaml`, add the following section:

 ```yaml
 console: